oracle/truffleruby/doc/user/polyglot.md

 `object.new(*args)` will create a new object from the foreign object (as if it's some kind of class.)

+`object.class` on a Java `Class` object will give you an object on which you can call instance methods, rather than static methods.

 `object.respond_to?(:size)` will tell you if the foreign object has a size or length.